samuel-hunter/noded/README.md

 ## Progress

-I'm in progress of the implementation rewrite.
-The working version before the rewrite is tagged as `v0.0.0`.
+I'm in progress of a rewrite.
+The working version before the rewrite is tagged as `v0.0.0`, and it was written very ad-hoc style as I figured out what the problem really was.
+Now that I have an idea, this rewrite should make a much cleaner version with code I'd be more proud of!

 ## Language Specification